abhimanyusood/techblog/_posts/2018-8-24-namespace-use-autoloader.md

 Cannot redeclare class demo in root\Bars\demo.php
 ```

->This is the wrong approach to understanding namespaces
+>This is the worst possible approach to understanding namespaces